Alberta Mental Health Help Line

 Edmonton 2 Spirit Society

 Main page content begins here

-The Angel Street Project began in 2007 as a national movement to raise awareness and demonstrate support for women and children across Canada who experienced domestic violence.
-Then Mayor of Iqaluit, Elisapee Sheutiapik, and City Council voted to name the street leading to the city’s Qimaavik shelter for women “Angel Street”.
+The Angel Street initiative began in 2007 as a national movement to raise awareness and demonstrate support for women and children across Canada who experienced domestic violence.
+Then-Mayor of Iqaluit, Elisapee Sheutiapik, and the City Council voted to name the street leading to the city’s Qimaavik shelter for women “Angel Street”.

 1-866-585-0445 (Adults TEXT 741741) (Youth TEXT 686868)